GizmoR13/Canonn_Patrol/README.md

-# Canonn_Patrol
+# Canonn Patrol

-A small helper for BGS Canonn
+ - Primarily, it is a route planner with a solution to the "travelling salesman" problem.

- - Basic system information
+ - It contains basic information about the system.
- - Pending/Active states are Canonn faction states
- - Deaths/Traffic are weekly values
- - Route plotter with "Traveling Salesman Problem" solver
- - Save route in csv file
+ - By default, it works with the Canonn faction, but another one can be selected.

-All data from last EDSM Nightly dump
+All data from last Elite BGS
-!!!
-Slow loading !!!

 Math for the "Salesman Problem" from: https://github.com/Makeshift/EDSalesmanSolver